Coolabah Capital Investments (CCI) is founded by Joye & Harvey.

-CCI’s edge is in alpha generation in liquid, high-grade credit in contrast to traditional fixed-income managers that drive returns through adding more interest rate duration, credit default, and/or illiquidity risk (beta).
-This alpha generation is itself a function of the world-class analytical insights rendered by CCI’s human capital, which comprises four portfolio managers, nine analysts, and numerous other finance, risk, compliance, operations and product staff.
+CCI’s edge is in generating “alpha” by exploiting mispricings in liquid, high-grade credit and sovereign securities in contrast to traditional fixed-income managers that drive returns through adding more interest rate duration, credit default, and/or illiquidity risk (known as “beta”).
+This alpha generation is itself a function of the world-class analytical insights rendered by CCI’s human capital.

-CCI’s macro forecasting prowess is well documented and has included, amongst other things, accurately predicting well ahead of other analysts: the housing boom between 2013 and 2017; the record housing correction between 2017 and 2019; the otherwise unexpected upgrade of Australia’s sovereign credit rating to AAA “stable” in 2018; the sharp housing recovery in May 2019; the early return of the Australian federal budget to surplus in 2019; the shock outcome of the 2019 Federal election; the retention of franking credits on hybrid securities; the upgrade of the four major banks’ senior bonds to AA- “stable” in 2019; the upgrade of Australia’s economic risk score in 2019; the upgrade of the major banks’ stand-alone credit profiles from “a-” to “a” in 2019; the unanticipated upgrade of the major banks’ hybrids from a high yield BB+ rating to an investment-grade BBB- rating in 2019; and the upgrade of the major banks’ subordinated Tier 2 bonds from BBB to BBB+ in 2019; the early April 2020 peak in the first COVID-19 infection waves in Australia, Europe and the US; the peak in the second COVID-19 wave in Victoria in late July 2020; and the much smaller than expected 0% to 5% correction in Australian house prices between March and September 2020 followed by the rebound thereafter.
+CCI’s macro forecasting prowess is well documented and has included, amongst other things, accurately predicting well ahead of other analysts: the housing boom between 2013 and 2017; the record housing correction between 2017 and 2019; the otherwise unexpected upgrade of Australia’s sovereign credit rating to AAA “stable” in 2018; the sharp housing recovery in May 2019; the early return of the Australian federal budget to surplus in 2019; the shock outcome of the 2019 Federal election; the retention of franking credits on hybrid securities; the upgrade of the four major banks’ senior bonds to AA- “stable” in 2019; the upgrade of Australia’s economic risk score in 2019; the upgrade of the major banks’ stand-alone credit profiles from “a-” to “a” in 2019; the unanticipated upgrade of the major banks’ hybrids from a high yield BB+ rating to an investment-grade BBB- rating in 2019; the upgrade of the major banks’ subordinated Tier 2 bonds from BBB to BBB+ in 2019; the early April 2020 peak in the first COVID-19 infection waves in Australia, Europe and the US; the peak in the second COVID-19 wave in Victoria in late July 2020; and the much smaller than expected 0% to 5% correction in Australian house prices between March and September 2020 followed by the rebound thereafter.

 CCI defines active strategies as those that seek to identify assets that are cheap relative to rigorous quantitative assessments of fair value and which have a high likelihood of converging back to fair value and thus furnishing superior risk-adjusted returns.

-CCI’s comparative advantages are in active asset selection, top-down and bottom-up quantitative bond pricing methods, unique quantitative research that renders alpha-generating insights (including the use of artificial intelligence), intensive financial and commercial due diligence, and minimising credit and interest rate duration risks.
+CCI has built significant comparative advantages in extremely active asset-selection, top-down and bottom-up quantitative bond pricing methods, unique quantitative research that renders alpha-generating insights (including the use of artificial intelligence), intensive financial and commercial due diligence, and the minimisation of both credit and interest rate duration risks.

-CCI’s institutional funds management team encompasses over 21 executives, including four portfolio managers, nine analysts, and a large number of finance, risk, operations, and product staff split between CCI’s Sydney and Melbourne offices.
+CCI’s institutional funds management team encompasses 40 executives, including 11 portfolio managers and traders, 13 analysts, and a large number of finance, risk, operations, and product staff across CCI’s Sydney, London and Melbourne offices.

-CCI’s Investment Committee and Compliance & Risk Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.
-Mr Alex Wise is a third member of the Compliance & Risk Committee.
-CCI also has an extensive Product & Sales Team comprising a further four fill-time professionals, led by Gary Walsh, Head of Asset Origination.
+CCI’s Risk & Compliance Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.
 Senior executive bios for the investment, operations, finance and risk teams are are available below.